kirasystems/views/README.md

 (def view-system (atom {}))
 ```

-For a fully working view system, we need to also provide a function
+For a fully working view system, we also need to provide a function
 that will be used to send view refreshes to subscribers.
 For now we'll
 just print view refreshes out in the REPL, but in a real system you'd
-probably want this to send them to a connected Websocket client, or out
+want it to send them to a connected Websocket client, or out
 over some kind of distributed messaging service, etc.

 ```clj